jarviscanada/jarvis_data_eng_KantyGakima/linux_sql/README.md

 SELECT * FROM host_info;
 SELECT * FROM host_usage;
 ```

-* **scrpts/host_info.sh and scripts/host_usage.sh:** First run the linux commands to collect data such as 'vmstat --unit M', 'lscpu' to verify \
+* **scrpts/host_info.sh and scripts/host_usage.sh:** First run the linux commands to collect data such as
-the expected values.\
+  'vmstat --unit M', 'lscpu' to verify the expected values.\
-  Run the scripts and verify that new entries appears in the tables with the SELECT command as previously.
+  Run the scripts and verify that new entries appear in the tables with the SELECT command as previously.

 # Deployment
+This project is deployed using GitHub, Docker, a Database, and Crontab.
+to automate data collection
+- GitHub: The project is pushed into a GitHub repository for collaboration, version control, and to be able to reuse the code
+- Docker: A PostgreSQL instance is deployed inside a Docker container with script/psql_docker.sh that automates
+  container creation, startup, and shutdown.
+- Database initialization: sql/ddl.sql is executed on host_agent database to create host_info and host_usage tables
+- Crontab: A cron job was added using crontab -e to execute host_usage.sh every minute automatically.
 # Improvements